Julian/lean.nvim/README.rst

       },

       ft = {
-        -- What filetype should be associated with standalone Lean files?
-        -- Can be set to "lean3" if you prefer that default.
-        -- Having a leanpkg.toml or lean-toolchain file should always mean -- autodetection works correctly.
-        default = "lean",

         -- A list of patterns which will be used to protect any matching -- Lean file paths from being accidentally modified (by marking the -- buffer as `nomodifiable`).